Seasoning (to taste): 1 tsp each, and add more to taste

 Prepare the Vegan Picadillo:

-- Throw walnuts into pan and let cook covered, stirring occasionally for 15 minutes
+Throw walnuts into the pan and let them cook covered, stirring occasionally, for 15 minutes

-- Stir in tomato sauce, water, and seasonings.
+Stir in tomato sauce, water, and seasonings.
 Simmer for 20 minutes.
 The walnut mixture should be getting softer in texture, and consistency should thicken up.
-Make sure to keep a lid on the pan to continue to steam the mixture while sauting.
+Make sure to keep a lid on the pan to continue to steam the mixture while sautéing.
+Stir occasionally.

 Make the Masa:

-- Let masa res in fridget for 5 minutes.
+Let the masa rest in the fridge for 5 minutes.